scunden/citi-bike/README.md

 ## 1. Detection of potential outliers and anomalies for Citibike usage

-I found that ultimately, there were **two** main sources of anomalies.
-The first one was in the `tripduration` variable, where I observed a lot of extremely high outliers, which can be visualized in the plot below.
+I found that ultimately, there were two main source of anomalies.
+There were some smaller discrepancies in `trip distance`, but the main one was in the `tripduration` and `birth_year` variables, where I observed a lot of extremely high outliers.
+Let's start with `tripduration`.

+### Trip Duration

 ![trips-duration-outliers](./images/box-plot-all.png)